What's Even Better Than The Good Old Days?

 * * *

 Personally, I prefer the term "guising" because it sounds creepier.
-I'll continue to use it even when Matilda's old enough to roll her eyes and tell me I'm pathetically uncool.
+I'll continue to use it even when MM's old enough to roll her eyes and tell me I'm pathetically uncool.
 But language evolves.
 We're not saying "thee" and "thou" and "ye" any more.
 Things change.
 No biggie, as the oldies do not say.

 But the pumpkins.
 For heaven's sake, if you read some of the stuff on my newsfeed, you'd think the pumpkins were some sort of Trump-masterminded American invasion and carving anything other than a neep was unpatriotic.